Skip to main content

 Drowning the paneer in sauce: You could be avoiding all of these other mistakes and then reach this point where you let the hot and fresh crispy paneer sit in your sauce, then the paneer will soften as it rehydrates and you’ll lose all of your hard work!
 Make the sauce while the paneer is air frying, and add the paneer to the sauce and serve IMMEDIATELY!
 This is a dish that doesn’t taste as good if had as leftovers.

-Tips For Achieving The Perfect Crispy Texture
+Tips for Achieving the Perfect Crispy Texture

 • Get the right batter texture: You want the batter to not be too thin nor too thick.
 The batter is key to keep the paneer moist in the air fryer and to prevent the top from burning, and instead having it be crispy and golden brown.
 If the batter has too much liquid and it is too thin, then you won’t get a nice coating around the paneer.
 You want the starch to bind the paneer and batter together.
 In the air fryer, the paneer and batter will be exposed to hot heat, and we want to do all we can to prevent the paneer from turning dry.
 Slowly add the liquid in you will be just fine!